The Generation-Recognition Asymmetry: Six Dimensions of a Fundamental Divide in Formal Language Theory: Six Dimensions of the Asymmetry

 \item \textbf{Single known grammar}: standard recognition (§4.1). \item \textbf{Set of candidate grammars}: language identification --- recognition with model selection. \item \textbf{Partially inferred grammar}: the analyst has fragments, built from preprocessing, previous analyses, or during the current parse.
 Angluin's L* \citeyearpar{angluin1987learning} explicitly occupies this middle ground --- inference that embeds a recognition oracle. \item \textbf{Tabula rasa}: inference from positive data alone. \citet{gold1967language} establishes that this is impossible for superfinite classes. \end{itemize}

-Gold's impossibility result marks a \textbf{qualitative threshold} within this continuum: any finite prior knowledge makes learning feasible in principle (Bayesian framework, \citealt{horning1969study}), while zero prior knowledge makes it impossible for superfinite classes.
+Gold's impossibility result marks a \textbf{qualitative threshold} within this continuum: any finite prior knowledge makes learning feasible in principle (probabilistic Bayesian framework, \citealt[ch.~16]{delahiguera2010inference}; see also \citealt[§3.6.2]{delahiguera2005bibliographical}), while zero prior knowledge makes it impossible for superfinite classes.
 The transition from ``some knowledge'' to ``no knowledge'' is a phase transition, not a gradual degradation.

-A formal characterization of this knowledge gradient --- parameterizing the fraction of grammatical knowledge available to the analyst and its relationship to the information asymmetry (D4) and the temporal asymmetry (D6) --- is beyond the scope of this survey but represents a promising direction for future work.
+A formal characterization of this knowledge gradient, and of the relation between incremental prediction and learning, has been explored in psycholinguistics under the \emph{P-chain} framework \citep{dell2014pchain,gambi2017models}, where ``prediction error drives learning.''
+Our formal-language-theory framework here addresses the asymmetry at a different level of abstraction; a unified treatment integrating the two perspectives is beyond the scope of this study.

 \textbf{Formal argument.} \citet{gold1967language} proved the fundamental impossibility result:

 \textbf{Theorem} \citep{gold1967language}.
 Let \(\mathcal{L}\) be a class of languages that contains all finite languages and at least one infinite language (a \emph{superfinite} class).
 Then \(\mathcal{L}\) is not identifiable in the limit from positive data alone --- no algorithm can guarantee convergence to the correct grammar by seeing only valid examples.